SagnickDey427/Apna_College_Development/README.md

 ☕Errors/Bugs Faced :-
 ->Make sure to include "app.set('view engine','ejs');" into your code .
 I did everything but this , hence faced a dumb error.

+🛰️ New things learned :-
+-> array.find() function in JS , docs : https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find

+-> Redirection using res.redirect() function
+-> Sending patch request via a form using 'method-override' package -> Deleting a post by clicking a button :- This button is wrapped inside a <form> element so when we click on it , the sends a delete request to the 'posts/:id' route with the help of 'method-override' to delete the post.